-I participated in a podcast this week with Supply Chain Management Review on the topic of Artificial Intelligence in Planning.
-We discussed the structural challenges facing demand and supply planning organizations today and the imminent role of AI and machine learning.
+We discussed the structural complexities facing demand and supply planning functions today and the imminent role of AI and machine learning.

 You can view the podcast below:

-1) Businesses across all sectors are pressuring supply chains to become a competitive weapon – Batch of 1, as I Want It, When I want It, Where I want It
+Businesses across all sectors are pressuring supply chains to become a competitive weapon.
+As such, the demand for Batch of 1, as I Want It, When I want It, is becoming increasingly real.

-2) This results in major structural headwinds for planning and S&OP – companies will increasingly be caught in a “performance trap”, throwing ever more headcount and investment just to stay in the same place in terms of service, inventory cost and speed
+This results in major structural headwinds for S&OP and planning.
+Companies will increasingly be caught in a “performance trap”, throwing ever more headcount and investment just to stay in the same place in terms of service, inventory cost and speed (see figure):

-3) A.I. and machine learning (ML) as a technology enabler can help address the fundamental structural challenges facing end to end planning today: faster and better demand prediction based on disparate data; automating mundane and labor intensive activities; real time decision twins to drive trade-offs; and enabling a leaner more integrative planning organization, to name just a few
+A.I. and machine learning (ML) technology can help address the fundamental structural complexities in planning.
+Firstly, by enabling faster and better demand prediction based on disparate data.
+Secondly, through automating mundane and labor intensive activities.
+Thirdly, by injecting real time decision twins to drive trade-offs and enabling a leaner planning organization. (see figure below)

-4) Many organizations today are starting to pilot and experiment with A.I./ML across their planning organization – often in point solution mode such as using ML for predictive demand forecasting or using RPA to automate mundane work flow tasks
+Many organizations today are starting to pilot and experiment with A.I./ML across their planning organization – often in point solution mode such as using ML for predictive demand forecasting or using RPA to automate mundane work flow tasks.

-5) However A.I./ML by itself is not sufficient – supply chain organizations need to go from simply digitizing existing processes and work flow to reinventing the supply chain planning model to enable more flexible “sensing and pivoting“.
+However, A.I./ML by itself is not sufficient, as supply chain organizations need to go from simply digitizing existing processes and work flow to reinventing the E2E model to enable more flexible “sensing and pivoting“.
 For example how would S&OP activate daily or even hourly for cross-functional decision trade-offs?
-What are the new feedback loops between production planning to demand forecasting? etc.
+Also, what are the new feedback loops between production planning to demand forecasting? etc.

-6) We discussed several steps in getting started – including articulating a future vision of what S&OP model looks like, starting to get a handle on integrating disparate data source for training and scaling A.I./ML solutions and developing a fail fast MvP (minimum viable product) mentality
+We discussed several steps in getting started with AI in Supply Chain Planning – including articulating a future vision of what S&OP model looks like, and starting to get a handle on integrating disparate data for training and scaling solutions, as well as developing a fail fast MvP (minimum viable product) mentality.